Census Dots

 Black

-Of the 1,611 places in California, Manhattan Beach is the 238th most populous.
+Manhattan Beach is ranked the 243rd most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Manhattan Beach was ranked the 238th most populous place in the 2020 Census.

 Manhattan Beach's White Population